shahidanowar/Digit-Recogniser-ML/README.md

    - Try refreshing the browser page
    - Check that all dependencies are installed

-3. **Low prediction accuracy**
-   - Draw digits clearly and centered
-   - Use white strokes on black background
-   - Make sure digits are reasonably sized

-4. **Installation issues**
-   - Try updating pip: `pip install --upgrade pip`
-   - Use virtual environment for clean installation

-## Extending the Project

-### Possible Improvements

-1. **Model Enhancement**
-   - Add more convolutional layers
-   - Implement data augmentation
-   - Add dropout for regularization
-   - Experiment with different optimizers

-2. **Interface Improvements**
-   - Add confidence scores display
-   - Show prediction probabilities for all digits
-   - Add clear button for canvas
-   - Implement batch prediction

-3. **Additional Features**
-   - Save and load custom drawings
-   - Add preprocessing options
-   - Implement different model architectures
-   - Add model comparison features

-## License

-This project is open source and available under the MIT License.

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve this project.

 ## Acknowledgments

 - MNIST dataset by Yann LeCun and Corinna Cortes
-- TensorFlow and Keras teams for the deep learning framework
+- TensorFlow and Keras for the deep learning framework
-- Streamlit team for the web framework
+- Streamlit for the web framework